 We are witnessing an enormous increase in people’s choices to leave their work offices and work from home and for many companies, physical offices are a thing of the past.
 Telecommuting has become very easy and all communication is effectively conducted using tools like Skype or Basecamp.
 Tasks are delegated, projects submitted and issues discussed, all without you leaving the comfort of your home.

-While it’s true that you can stay in your pyjamas all day and avoid the morning traffic, there are many distractions at home, such as your kids, noise, household chores etc. There’s no one to keep an eye on you so you might start slacking off and not accomplishing your maximum capacity.
+While it’s true that you can stay in your pajamas all day and avoid the morning traffic, there are many distractions at home, such as your kids, noise, household chores, etc. There’s no one to keep an eye on you so you might start slacking off and not accomplishing your maximum capacity.

 It’s all about balance and we believe that a home office has the best of both worlds.
 It’s a room in the house reserved for work so you can shut the door and block the outside world.
 But still, when you feel tired and overworked, you can easily pop down to the kitchen for a snack.

 The whole project starts with a good clean up and decluttering of all the things that piled up over the years.
-This will help you downsize and prioritise so your attic doesn’t remain merely a storage room.
+This will help you downsize and prioritize so your attic doesn’t remain merely a storage room.
 Once it does become an office, try not to get back to your old habits.
 Avoid clutter and only fill the room with essentials.
-When working, you’ll need good organisation and no distractions.
+When working, you’ll need a good organization and no distractions.

 You’ll also need to get permissions from your local building department and make sure everything is up to code, especially the safety issues, such as the height of the room, staircases and fire hazards.
 Another important concern is proper roof ventilation as it will help you regulate the temperature of the whole house and make your new work space comfortable all year long.